cadrspace/hackdepot/README.md

 ```
 $ rake db:setup
 ```
-- Start the server:
+- Start the production server:
 ```
+$ export RAILS_ENV=production
-$ rails s
+$ rails server
 ```

+Alternatively you can use `hackdepot` script that starts the production service as a daemon.

+The application comes with a System V init script `etc/init.debian` that allows you to start the HackDepot service on the boot and manage it with the system tools.
+Copy the script to `/etc/init.d/hackdepot` and adjust it to your needs (see the comments in the script).

 ## Usage

---

 ## Contributing